dsc-courses/bpd-reference/docs/statistical-inference/hypothesis_test.md

 n = 500 # Number of simulations.
 test_statistics = np.array([]) # Array to keep track of the test statistic for each iteration. for i in np.arange(n): # Run the simulation `n` number of times
-    # 1. Simulate the hamster distribution
+    # 1. Simulate the dogs distribution

-    # Calculte the smaple size (number of hamsters)
+    # Calculte the smaple size (number of dogs)
     sample_size = dogs_df.shape[0]

     # Proportion of "white" dogs among dogs is equal to the proportion of white pets among the overall population